 Social Media as Evidence in Business Litigation Trials

-Buffington Law Firm’s Orange County business and trust litigation attorneys have engaged in many trials concerning business, real estate, and trust disputes over the past 18 years.
+At Buffington Law Firm, our Orange County business and trust litigation attorneys have engaged in many trials concerning business, real estate, and trust disputes over the past 18 years.
 We have noticed certain trends concerning the types of evidence that have been important to the outcomes of these cases.

 Social Media such as Facebook and Twitter are becoming important sources of evidence in trials.
 Firstly, understand that posts on Facebook and “tweets” on Twitter, to name two popular examples of Social Media, are usually admissible as evidence at trial against the person posting them.
 This evidence tends to be important.
 At trial “the written word” is one of the very most persuasive forms of evidence.
 People argue over conversations that they had, promises that they made, or the general substance of communications.
 Witness testimony is often a chancy and marginal type of evidence because there is a risk that the judge or jury will simply not believe the witness.
 By contrast, a post on Facebook or a “tweet” on Twitter is something that the jury or judge can see directly.
 And people usually believe that they can evaluate directly, unfiltered by what they may perceive as self-serving testimony after the fact.